sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 cannot use a discontinuous velocity profile.
 Instead we use a tanh-function and, thus, have finite shock width.
 For a detailed discussion of the effect of a finite shock width on the spectral index, we refer our users to @cite Achterberg2011.
+The results in the cited paper were reproduced with @sapphire in @cite Dann2025.

 <div class="section_buttons">